apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 	{
 		"deliveryServiceID": 1,
-		"serverCapability": "disk"
+		"requiredCapability": "disk"
 	}

 Response Structure
 ------------------
 :deliveryServiceID:   The :term:`Delivery Service`'s ID
 :lastUpdated:         The date and time at which this association between the :term:`Delivery Service` and the Server Capability was last updated, in an ISO-like format
-:serverCapability:  The Server Capability's name
+:requiredCapability:  The Server Capability's name

 .. code-block:: http
 	:caption: Response Example